-There are many things I love about my real estate brokerage, but near the top of the list has to be the eXp Realty Revenue Share Program!
+There are many things I love about my real estate brokerage, but eXp Realty Revenue Share has to be near the top of my list!

 Through the revenue share program, agents are rewarded by introducing other real estate agents to eXp Realty.
 When those agents come aboard, the agent who introduced them to the company is rewarded by receiving a small portion of the company dollar that is paid.